-- 42 (2) No person shall be appointed as a provincial judge unless he or she, - (a) has been a member of the bar of one of the provinces or territories of Canada for at least 10 years; or - (b) has, for an aggregate of at least 10 years, - (i) been a member of a bar mentioned in clause (a), and - (ii) after becoming a member of such a bar, exercised powers and performed duties of a judicial nature on a full-time basis in respect to a position held under a law of Canada or of one of its provinces or territories.
-2006, c.
-21, Sched.
-A, s.
-5 (1).
+- 42 (2) No person shall be appointed as a provincial judge unless the person satisfies the following criteria: - 1.
+The person has, - i. been a member of the bar of one of the provinces or territories of Canada for at least 10 years, or - ii. for an aggregate of at least 10 years, been a member of a bar mentioned in subparagraph i and, after becoming a member of such a bar, exercised powers and performed duties of a judicial nature on a full-time basis in respect of a position held under a law of Canada or of one of its provinces or territories. - 2.
+The person undertakes to participate in such courses as may be designated for newly appointed judges by the Chief Justice of the Ontario Court of Justice under subsection 51.10.1 (3).
+2023, c.
+12, Sched.
+3, s.
+2.